Arizona town calls state of emergency over migrant arrivals

 The migrants being dropped off by federal authorities in remote Arizona desert towns do not include unaccompanied minors who are released and housed under a different process overseen by the U.S. Department of Health and Human Services’ Office of Refugee Resettlement.
 Several large facilities have been set up in Texas for migrant children who showed up there without their families.

-Customs and Border Protection said in a Wednesday statement about the Gila Bend releases that the majority of migrants now encountered at the U,S.-Mexico border are being returned under an order from the Centers for Disease Control and Protection that aims to prevent the spread of COVID-19.
+U.S. Customs and Border Protection said in a Wednesday statement about the Gila Bend releases that the majority of migrants now encountered at the U.S.-Mexico border are being returned under an order from the Centers for Disease Control and Prevention that aims to prevent the spread of COVID-19.

 “The border is not open,” the statement said.